-Hiring from within the company by promotions or by switching roles is the best move each company could make.
+Hiring from within the company by promoting or switching roles is the best move each company could make.
 This has many benefits, from increasing people retention to saving money with hiring from outside the company.

 On the other hand, hiring managers from outside the company has its benefits as well.
 They can bring a different perspective, a different flavor to the company's way of work, new ideas, improved managerial skills, and so on.

-But the bottom line here is, managers who reach leadership roles within the same company, have higher rates of involvement, achievements, they understand better and faster their new duties.
+But the bottom line here is that managers who reach leadership roles within the same company have higher rates of involvement, achievements, they understand better and faster their new duties.
 As they jump into this role many months/years in advance, they will deliver greater results.

 7. Delivering value.